 CHAIRMAN OF THE BOARD

-Judith Fitzgerald currently serves as the Vice-Chair of the Board of Directors, as well as the Chair of the Board’s Development Committee.
+Judith Fitzgerald currently serves as the Chairman of the Board of Directors, as well as the Chair of the Board’s Development Committee.
 Judith Fitzgerald is a graduate of Lincoln University in PA. and Boston College Law School.
 She has been a member of academia for 14 years.
 She is currently a faculty member at Walden University teaching in the graduate programs for Public Policy and Administration and Nonprofit Management.
 Prior to Walden University, Judith was a full-time lecturer at Bowie State University in the Criminal Justice program.
 While teaching at Bowie, Judith was also an adjunct professor at the University of Maryland (College Park).
 Prior to teaching, Judith practiced law on the state and federal level.
-She also had a private practice that focused primarily on entertainment, business, real estate and criminal law.
+She also had a private practice that focused primarily on entertainment, business, real estate, and criminal law.

 Fitzgerald’s passion for nonprofit service began decades ago when she accepted the position as Executive Director of ReInvent Inc., a nonprofit music, and pro-social arts program for at-risk youth in Baltimore City.
-Judith is currently a member of the Board of Directors for the Lincoln University Lions Chamber of Commerce, The Trinity Foundation, and Unified Community Connections (formerly United Cerebral Palsy of Central Maryland).
+Judith is currently a member of the Board of Directors for the Lincoln University Lions Chamber of Commerce, and Unified Community Connections (formerly United Cerebral Palsy of Central Maryland).

 * * *